gnamma/protocol/README.md

 ### Can I use my `x` to experience Gnamma?

 All connections to Gnamma are made through a client.
-If your client supports your device, then it should work.
+If your client supports your device, then it will work.
 The [client being developed by the Gnamma team](https://github.com/gnamma/client) should support most OpenVR devices.